gdevos/collectd-pkgbuild/README.md

   Grab the oracle-instantclient -basic(lite) and -devel RPMs and place them in the same folder as where the Vagrantfile sits.

+4.a CentOS 6:
-4. Get the fedora source RPM for collectd
+  Get the fedora source RPM for collectd

   This is kept up to date but for the latest version of fedora and not EL of course.
   https://admin.fedoraproject.org/pkgdb/acls/name/collectd
   I used this one:
   `curl -O http://kojipkgs.fedoraproject.org//packages/collectd/5.4.1/2.fc21/src/collectd-5.4.1-2.fc21.src.rpm`

+4.b CentOS 7:
+  Source should be installed as part of the next step.

 5. Go, go, go build

+    `vagrant up centos6`
+    OR
-    `vagrant up`
+    `vagrant up centos7`

   If all goes well it will:
   - set up the centos box